Top Hiking Trails in the Litchfield Hills Last Updated: March 2022

-Rural Roxbury has a number of natural preserves that are great for hiking, but among the most interesting is the Mine Hill Preserve that runs past old iron mines, granite quarries and the ruins of a 19th-century iron-making complex.
+Rural Roxbury has several natural preserves that are great for hiking, but among the most interesting is the Mine Hill Preserve that runs past old iron mines, granite quarries, and the ruins of a 19th-century iron-making complex.
 You’ll pass a reservoir, two mine tunnels and a series of grated air shafts, which now serve as entryways to several bat populations.
 The four-mile trail continues past massive granite cliffs, eventually descending back to the Shepaug River Valley, past an abandoned quarry and finally to the furnace complex, where excellent signage explains the history of everything you’ve just seen.

-The 4000-acre White Memorial Conservation Center in Litchfield has long held the flag high for natural splendor and environmental awareness, where you can camp, boat, picnic, enjoy excellent birding, and hike 35 miles of trails, including interpretive nature trails, a boardwalk trail that circles a wetland habitat, and a good chunk of the Mattatuck Trail.
-The Conservation Center features special displays, hands-on exhibits, live animals, outdoor bird sanctuary and a gift shop.
+The 4000-acre White Memorial Foundation in Litchfield has long held the flag high for natural splendor and environmental awareness, where you can camp, boat, picnic, enjoy excellent birding, and hike 35 miles of trails, including interpretive nature trails, a boardwalk trail that circles a wetland habitat, and a good chunk of the Mattatuck Trail.
+The Conservation Center features special displays, hands-on exhibits, live animals, an outdoor bird sanctuary, and a gift shop.

 A hike along the Tunxis Trail in Barkhamsted (4.4 miles out and back) will take you to Indian Council Caves, where you make your way into the woods from busy Route 219 and embark on “a magical romp,” according to Peter Marteka of the Hartford Courant.
 He goes on to say, “After reaching an old woods road, a small staircase brings visitors into a deep evergreen forest, a peaceful oasis among the hardwood trees.
 Here the wind sways the tops of the trees high above as pine needles float down like snowflakes.
 It’s one of those delightful places where you are totally enveloped into the natural world.”
 Sounds sublime, doesn’t it?
 And the elaborate cave system still awaits!

-A real hidden gem is Hidden Valley Preserve with 700 acres of mixed forest and meadows crisscrossed by nearly 17 miles of trails that offer a variety of terrain for hiking.
-Wooded hillsides cascade into the river valley below, creating breathtaking views from the Lookout and Pinnacle.
+Hidden Valley Preserve in Washington Depot with 700 acres of mixed forest and meadows crisscrossed by nearly 17 miles of trails that offer a variety of hiking terrain.
+Wooded hillsides cascade into the River Valley below, creating breathtaking views from the Lookout and Pinnacle.